Abhisha1/XeroNetSSUOpenIdPluginApp/README.md

 Finally, within `Configure()`, we need to specify that we want to use Authentication and Authorization as defined in `ConfigureServices()`.
 We have also added a specification which enforces the cookie policy to always be secure.
 This is necessary to override a Chrome error that may occur as by default, Chrome blocks insecure cookies.

 ### User Model
 The user model represents key information that is stored in the local database.
-Attributes relating to the user's personal information, such as name, email, xero user id etc, are populated from the id_token.
+Attributes relating to the user's personal information, such as name, email, Xero user id etc, are populated from the id_token.
 There is an additional property called state which is used to represent whether a user's account is linked to Xero or not.
 Whilst this application only allows users to register via Xero, a real application may provide an alternate registration method that does not use Xero as an identity provider.

 ### Home Controller